prashant-shahi/shikhandi-topology-generator/README.md

 dictates how many services to generate.

-The generator assumes that all services form a binary tree such that there are no many random downstream calls or cyclic traversals.
-When creating downstream calls, we traverse from from a node to its descendants service nodes.
+The generator assumes that all services form a binary tree such that there are no cyclic traversals or many random downstream calls.
+When creating downstream calls, from any node we traverse to its descendants service nodes randomly.

 ```mermaid
 graph TD;